slim-elabed/empty-django-project/README.md

 - docker-compose.exe -f docker-compose-dev.yml build
 - docker-compose.exe -f docker-compose-dev.yml up
-    - celery and celer-beat containers will crash : needed code is not yet added, ignore it for the moment
+    - backend, celery and celer-beat containers will crash : needed code is not yet added, ignore it for the moment

 ## Initialise DB: